 The Day of the Procedure

 Please check in at the Reception Desk at the allocated time.
 Some surgery requires fees to be paid before the operation.
 Also any excess or fees for uninsured patients need to be paid on the day of admission – the Receptionist will invoice you for this.
 You will already have been given informed financial consent for this amount.
 See Fees and Charges for further details.

 Our admitting nurse will do the Admission by: Checking your details including name, DOB, operation and side, consent form, signatures, allergy status, fasting status, blood pressure, temperature, pulse and weight.
 Any last minute questions will be answered at this time.
-You maty be required to change into a theatre gown dependant on the type of surgery.
+You maty be required to change into a theatre gown depending on the type of surgery.
 You will then be called to the change room before proceeding to the Operating Theatre.

 If you are having a General Anaesthetic or IV Sedation the Anaesthetist will conduct a consultation and medical examination before surgery.